-Flint Hills National Scenic Drive is a 47.6 mile lightly trafficked point-to-point trail located near Council Grove, KS that features a river and is good for all skill levels.
+Flint Hills National Scenic Drive is a 47.6 mile lightly trafficked point-to-point trail located near Council Grove, Kansas that features a river and is good for all skill levels.
 The trail is primarily used for scenic driving and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash